manpagez: man (manual) pages & more

 \uwxyz

-(where wxyz is exactly four hexadecimal digits) the Unicode
+(where wxyz is one up to four hexadecimal digits) the Unicode

 character U+wxyz in the local byte ordering